Gurenax/multi-photo-upload/README.md

 # Multi Photo Uploader using Shrine

 This is a simple guide to upload multiple photos with Shrine without using JQuery file upload.
-For simplicity purposes, I will not be using AWS S3 with this guide.
+For simplicity, I will not be using AWS S3 with this guide.

 ## Create Scaffolds